 It is believed that cheap materials were used and suggested safety protocols not followed in the manufacturing of the catheter.
 Thus, the integrity of the material composition of the catheter can deteriorate, which could cause the catheter to rupture, fracture and migrate away from the port.
 Small shatteredpieces of the fractured catheter can travel through the blood stream and puncture or get stuck in organs like the lungs or heart.

 Attorneys also believe that some port-a-cath’s can leak allowing fluids such as chemotherapy drugs into the chest cavity around the port.
-This could result in a severe infection causing necrosis of skin tissue (skin dies, recesses, and turns black).
+This could result in a severe infections such as MRSA and sepsis, as well as causing necrosis of skin tissue (skin dies, recesses, and turns black).

 Port catheter migration symptoms have long been noted in peer-reviewed research.
 Some of the most common symptoms reported by patients who had a port-a-cath that migrated, ruptured, or fractured include:

 Anyone experiencing any of these port-a-cath migration symptoms should immediately consult their doctor or healthcare professional.